 - 3. Clinical Advisory Panel.
 The CCOs must establish an approach to assure best clinical practices.
 This approach may result in the formation of a Clinical Advisory Panel.
 If a Clinical Advisory Panel is formed, one of its members must serve on the governing board. - 4.
 Partnerships.
 The CCOs are required to establish agreements with mental health authorities and county governments regarding maintenance of the mental health and community mental health safety net for its CCO enrollees and with county health departments and other publicly funded providers for certain point-of-contact services. - 5.
 Community Health Needs Assessment.
 Every CCO must develop a shared community health needs assessment that includes a focus on health disparities in the community.
 The state encourages CCOs to partner with local public health and mental health organizations as well as hospital systems in developing their assessment. - b.
 CCO quality and access measurement.
 CCOs will be accountable for metrics for quality and access as described in Section VII and Attachment E, including measures to track progress in the quality improvement focus areas, measures to track quality broadly, and measures to track access.
-Specific measures, timeframes, and CCO reporting requirements will be determined by the state and approved by CMS during the supplemental 120-day planning period. - i.
+Specific measures, timeframes, and CCO reporting requirements will be determined by the state in consultation with CMS. - ii.
 Menu-set of CCO quality improvement focus areas.
 OHA will ensure that each CCO will commit to improving care in at least 4 of the following 7 focus areas, which have the significant potential for achieving the demonstration's goals of improving the patient experience of care, improving population health, and reducing per capita Medicaid expenditure trend.
 Three of these four projects may serve as a CCO's Performance Improvement Projects in accordance with 42 CFR 438.358 and 438.240.
 Attachment E provides further details on each of these focus areas.
 The state and CCOs may add to this menu of focus areas but should review Attachment E and provide a similar level of detail for anything not on the list below.
-The state will incorporate the PIP requirements into its CCO/MCE contracts within 120 days of the approval of the demonstration - 1.
+The state will update the Performance Improvement Projects in Attachment E within 90 days of the demonstration approval. - 1.
 Reducing preventable rehospitalizations. - 2.
 Addressing population health issues (such as diabetes, hypertension and asthma) within a specific geographic area by harnessing and coordinating a broad set of resources, including community workers, public health services, aligned federal and state programs, etc. - 3.
 Deploying care teams to improve care and reduce preventable or unnecessarily-costly utilization by "super-utilizers". - 4.
 Integrating primary care and behavioral health. - 5.
 Ensuring appropriate care is delivered in appropriate settings - 6.
 Improving perinatal and maternity care

 - 7. Improving primary care for all populations through increased adoption of the Patient-Centered Primary Care Home model of care throughout the CCO network. - c.
 Health Information Technology (Health IT).
-The CCOs are directed to use HIT to link services and core providers across the continuum of care to the greatest extent possible.
-The CCOs are expected to achieve minimum standards in foundational areas of HIT and to develop its own goals for the transformational areas of HIT use.
+The CCOs are directed to use Health IT to link services and core providers across the continuum of care to the greatest extent possible.
+The CCOs are expected to achieve minimum standards in foundational areas of Health IT and to develop its own goals for the transformational areas of Health IT use.